In 1987 David Garvin suggested that there are eight dimensions to quality.

 Example: When was the last time you had a positive experience with a bank?

 The way we define quality is subjective.
-There's no single right definition for quality; each person has their own definitions based on their personal experiences.
+There's no single right definition for quality; each person has their own definition based on personal experiences.
 So, how good is our definition of quality?
 If someone asks about "quality," what should they look out for?
-We need to think about these eight dimensions and come up with a more objective definition of quality.
+We must consider these eight dimensions and develop a more objective definition of quality.